andreasdominik/SusiTime/docs/src/inst.md

-  The framework SnipsHermesQnD is currently not distributed as an individual package, because it is work-in-progress and will change continously.
+  The framework SnipsHermesQnD is currently not distributed as an individual package, because it is work-in-progress and will change continuously.
-  In order to be sure, that existing skills/apps are not effected by changes of the framework every skill brings its own version of SnipsHermesQnD with it.
+  In order to be sure, that existing skills/apps are not effected by changes of the framework, every skill brings its own version of SnipsHermesQnD with it.

   At some point in the future (when the framework is in a released state)